8 Driving Safety Tips for Employees

-The 9 tips listed above should help you create a safe environment for your drivers and minimize accidents.
-During the winter however, there are even more threats than normal (even beyond slick roads).
+The eight tips listed above should help you create a safe environment for your drivers and minimize accidents.
+During the winter, however, there are even more threats than normal (even beyond slick roads).
 Here are some driving safety tips for employees who are facing the hazards of winter weather.

 - Check the weather, road conditions, and traffic before leaving.

 - Make sure to properly inflate your tires.